ziedb/tekton_poc/README.md

-# 📦 cUsing tekton pipeline on OpenShift
+# 📦 csing tekton pipeline on OpenShift

 ## 🚀 UCalling an API

 ### 1. create tasks and pipeline to curl an URL